DiegoRos/DLCA-OnLattice/README.md

       - **kwargs**: NONE
       - This function calculates the center of mass for a cluster existing inside a lattice with periodic boudary conditions utilizing the formula found in article:Calculating Center of Mass in an Unbounded 2D Environment.
 Authors: Linge Bai and David E. Breen.
 DOI: 10.1080/2151237X.2008.10129266
       - returns two floating values representing the center of mass in x and the center of mass in y.
+    - clusterPercolates
+      - **args**: L, particle_list
+      - **kwargs**: NONE
+      - This function will check every row and every column of the system to revise if a given cluster percolates the system, if all of the columns are filled by at least one particle the cluster will percolate in x, and if all rows are filled by at least one particle the cluster will percolate in the y direction.
+    - surroundingSquare
+      - **args**: lat_size, x, y
+      - **kwargs**: cx (Default value is None), cy (Default value is None)
+      - This function thakes the lists of x and y, moves the center of mass of this cluster to the center of the lattice and finds a square that can surround the entire cluster. **Note: This function does not take into account periodic boundary conditions.**
+    - moveToCenter
+      - **args**: lat_size, x, y
+      - **kwargs**: cx (Default value is None), cy (Default value is None)
+      - Moves the center of mass of the cluster to the center of the lattice, this can be usefull to plot clusters in a better way.
+    - radiusOfGyration
+      - **args**: lat_size, particles, x, y
+      - **kwargs**: cx (Default value is None), cy (Default value is None)
+      - Utilizing the formula $Rg^2 = \frac{1}{N} \sum_{i = i}^{N}(r_i - r_c)^2$, this function calculates the radius of gyration for any given cluster.

 ### MainCCA.py: